zulip/zulip-mobile/docs/architecture/platform-versions.md

   dropdown for "Deployment Target" didn't have a 12.0.
 * We [dropped Android 5 Lollipop support][dropped-android-l] in
   2021-08.
+* We [dropped Android 6 Marshmallow support][dropped-android-m] in
+  2021-11.
+It represented 0.8% of our Android users, and didn't support the API we'd started using to give spiffy new-style notifications.
 <!-- When updating this, please update `docs/developer-guide.md` as well. -->

 [dropped-android-j]: https://chat.zulip.org/#narrow/stream/48-mobile/topic/platform.20versions/near/625585